 Night of the living linguistic dead.
 That's the essence of Sherwood Anderson's gone-awry comments on the writing of Gertrude Stein: “Every artist working with words as his medium must at times be profoundly irritated by what seems the limitations of his medium.
 What things does he not wish to create with words!
 There is the mind of the reader before him and he would like to create in that reader's mind a whole new world of sensations, or rather one might better say he would like to call back into life all of the dead and sleeping senses.”

 This post explores the poem as index, bibliography, catalog, or otherwise arranged list.
 I want to consider the ways each piece overflows, suggesting threads that the listener might follow or complicating the idea of order under the guise of an ordering structure.
 I want to pay attention to the ways these recordings open up into the works of other writers and artists in addition to reflecting back upon the concerns of their respective authors.
-I am interested in what the arrangement and interplay between selected materials suggests as well as how indexical forms often point to the hidden, the unacknowledged, the invisible, the partial.
-The poems in this playlist investigate what is “back of” a poem, a poet’s life, a place, or a sound.

 A poet in a serious discussion yesterday used the example of 140 characters as a constraint-based poetics.
 He was talking about haiku, natch

 The tweet in itself was precisely 140 characters.
 Here in the relatively spacious J2 textbox, though, it seems so bare, so minimal.
 In the twitter format I use (the application called “Tweetie”) the full 140-character update fills the space and makes me feel downright loquacious.
 These new media really are our messages.
 You'd think I'd have discovered this before now.